 Some key questions to ask:

-- Does it function as you require and is it easy to update?
+- Does the website function as you require and is it easy to update?

 - Is it secure, scalable and robust?